-The good news is, crashes are largely preventable.
+The good news is crashes are largely preventable.

-In North Dakota in 2022, preventable human behavior including not wearing a seat belt, alcohol and speed and/ or aggressive driving contributed significantly to motor vehicle fatalities.
-Of the 98 fatalities in 2022, 69% were not wearing their seat belt (excludes those where seat belts do not apply including pedestrians, bicycles, motorcycles and off-highway vehicles), 38% were alcohol-related (includes both toxicology confirmed and officer suspected alcohol involvement), 31% involved speed and/or aggressive driving, and 48% were lane departure-related.
+In North Dakota in 2023, preventable human behavior including not wearing a seat belt, alcohol and speed and/or aggressive driving contributed significantly to motor vehicle fatalities.
+Of the 106 fatalities in 2023, 47% were not wearing their seat belt (excludes those where seat belts do not apply including pedestrians, bicycles, motorcycles and off-highway vehicles), 35% were alcohol-related (includes both toxicology confirmed and officer suspected alcohol involvement), 33% involved speed and/or aggressive driving, and 50% were lane departure-related.

-Motor vehicle crash fatalities in North Dakota can be reduced if every driver and vehicle occupant takes personal responsibility for their safety.
+Motor vehicle crash fatalities can be reduced if every driver and passenger takes personal responsibility for their safety.